AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/write.md

 ## Conditions

-Write operations in DynamoDb support conditions.
+Write operations in DynamoDB support conditions.
 EfficientDynamoDb provides the same fluent API for specifying write conditions for all three operations.

-If condition is not met, the operation will throw the `ConditionalCheckFailedException`.
+If a condition is not met, the operation will throw a `ConditionalCheckFailedException`.

 In the following examples, we'll use this condition: